jaspervdj/criterion-to-html/README.markdown

 Usage
 -----

-To generate the CSV file, run your criterion benchmark using the @-u@ flag:
+To generate the CSV file, run your criterion benchmark using the `-u` flag:

     some-criterion-benchmark -u results.csv